-Welcome to www.n-georgia.com Discover the Roosevelt Little White House Historic Site - Visitors can tour Roosevelt's home just as it was when he left it for the last time.
-Includes the servant and guest quarters, the Walk of American Stone and Flats, and the historic pools complex that first brought the future president here.
+Welcome to www.n-georgia.com Discover the Roosevelt Little White House Historic Site in Warm Springs Georgia - Visitors can tour Roosevelt's home just as it was when he left it for the last time.
 Stay and Play in GA!

 Home